ManuelRevilla/blogdown_source/content/publication/2016_SciRep_Puig-Oliveras/index.md

 publication: "*Scientific Reports*"
 publication_short: ""

 abstract: The aim of this work is to better understand the genetic mechanisms determining two complex traits affecting porcine meat quality&#58; intramuscular fat (IMF) content and its fatty acid (FA) composition.
-With this purpose, expression Genome&#150;Wide Association Study (eGWAS) of 45 lipid&#150;related genes associated with meat quality traits in swine muscle (<i>Longissimus dorsi</i>) of 114 Iberian x Landrace backcross animals was performed.
-The eGWAS identified 241 SNPs associated with 11 genes&#58; <i>ACSM5, CROT, FABP3, FOS, HIF1AN, IGF2, MGLL, NCOA1, PIK3R1, PLA2G12A</i> and <i>PPARA</i>.
-Three expression Quantitative Trait Loci (eQTLs) for <i>IGF2, ACSM5</i> and <i>MGLL</i> were identified, showing <i>cis</i>&#150;acting effects, whereas 16 eQTLs had <i>trans</i> regulatory effects.
-A polymorphism in the <i>ACSM5</i> promoter region associated with its expression was identified.
-In addition, strong candidate genes regulating <i>ACSM5, FOS, PPARA, PIK3R1, PLA2G12A</i> and <i>HIF1AN</i> gene expression were also seen.
+With this purpose, expression Genome-Wide Association Study (eGWAS) of 45 lipid-related genes associated with meat quality traits in swine muscle (*Longissimus dorsi*) of 114 Iberian x Landrace backcross animals was performed.
+The eGWAS identified 241 SNPs associated with 11 genes&#58; *ACSM5, CROT, FABP3, FOS, HIF1AN, IGF2, MGLL, NCOA1, PIK3R1, PLA2G12A* and *PPARA*.
+Three expression Quantitative Trait Loci (eQTLs) for *IGF2, ACSM5* and *MGLL* were identified, showing *cis*-acting effects, whereas 16 eQTLs had *trans* regulatory effects.
+A polymorphism in the *ACSM5* promoter region associated with its expression was identified.
+In addition, strong candidate genes regulating *ACSM5, FOS, PPARA, PIK3R1, PLA2G12A* and *HIF1AN* gene expression were also seen.
 Notably, the analysis highlighted the NR3C1 transcription factor as a strong candidate gene involved in the regulation of the 45 genes analysed.
-Finally, the <i>IGF2, MGLL, MC2R, ARHGAP6,</i> and <i>NR3C1</i> genes were identified as potential regulators co&#150;localizing within QTLs for fatness and growth traits in the IBMAP population.
+Finally, the *IGF2, MGLL, MC2R, ARHGAP6,* and *NR3C1* genes were identified as potential regulators co-localizing within QTLs for fatness and growth traits in the IBMAP population.
 The results obtained increase our knowledge in the functional regulatory mechanisms involved in these complex traits.

 # Summary.
 An optional shortened abstract.
 summary: